 The Committee will meet within 14 days after submission without the student present and make one of the following decisions:

-If neither pre-proposal is suitable, the chair of the committee will summarize the suggestions of the committee and prepare a written statement.
-The committee's request must be honored within 10 days of the request.
-When the committee re-reviews a pre-proposal, the committee can either accept the proposal or allow another 14 days to continue to revise the proposal.
-If the pre-proposal is not acceptable, the student will be dismissed from the Ph.D. program.
+If neither pre-proposal is suitable, the chair of the committee will summarize the suggestions of the committee and prepare a written statement for the student.
+When the committee re-reviews a revised or new pre-proposal, the committee can either accept the pre-proposal or allow another 14 days to continue to revise the pre-proposal.
+If the student is unable to prepare an acceptable pre-proposal, the student will be dismissed from the Ph.D. program.

 Proposal.
-The student will expand the pre-proposal into a full length proposal.
+The student will expand the pre-proposal selected by the committee into a full length proposal.
 The full proposal is due within 45 days of notification that a pre-proposal is acceptable.
 The proposal should follow the NIH Guidelines for an F31 Fellowship.
 An excellent resource for grant-writing tips can be found here.
 The proposed research should be capable of being completed by a team of three graduate students in three years.
-Be sure to consider the expected results as well as alternate results for each experiment.
+Be sure to consider the expected results as well as alternative results for each experiment.
 Consider the follow-up experiments for each possible result.
-Consider alternate approaches in case the first approach fails.
+Consider alternative approaches in case the first approach fails.

 Recommended lengths for each section

-When the written proposal is prepared, a hard-copy is distributed to each member of the committee (an electronic copy may be submitted if agreed upon by each member of the committee).
+When the written proposal is prepared, a copy is distributed to each member of the committee.
 The committee will discuss the proposal (either in a meeting or via e-mail/teleconference/video conference) to decide whether the proposal is suitable for the examination.

 The committee will make one of the following decisions within 14 days after submission: